Freeesia/WindowTranslator/docs/TranslateModule.en.md

 # Translation Modules

 WindowTranslator allows you to choose from multiple translation modules.
-Each module has its own characteristics, and selecting the appropriate module for your use case will help you enjoy a more comfortable translation experience.
+Each module has its own characteristics, and by selecting the appropriate module for your use case, you can use translation more comfortably.

 ## Bergamot ![Default](https://img.shields.io/badge/Default-brightgreen)

-An offline machine translation module.
+A machine translation module that works offline.

 ### Advantages
-- **Completely Free**: No fees whatsoever
+- **Completely Free**: No charges whatsoever
-- **No Translation Limit**: Translate as many times as you want
+- **No Translation Limits**: You can translate as many times as you want
-- **Fast**: Quick translations as it processes locally
+- **Fast**: Translation is quick as it's processed locally
 - **Privacy**: No internet connection required, data is not sent externally
 - **Stability**: Not affected by network conditions

 ### Disadvantages
-- **Translation Accuracy**: Lower accuracy compared to cloud-based services
+- **Translation Accuracy**: Lower translation accuracy compared to cloud-based services
-- **Memory Usage**: Requires 1GB or more of free memory
+- **Memory Usage**: Uses a certain amount of memory for translation processing
-- **Language Support**: Only certain language pairs are supported
+- **Language Support**: Only some language pairs are supported

 ### Recommended Use Cases
+- When you want to use it for free
-- Unstable internet connection environments
+- Use in offline environments
-- When privacy is a priority
+- When privacy is important
-- High-frequency translation usage
+- When translating frequently

 ---